```html xmlns="http://www.w3.org/1999/xhtml" lang="en" xml:lang="en">

 One of our readers has revealed an apparently transitional model he obtained from a major South African distributor.
 It has the frame, including marking, of an M28PK, but with a clearly M30PK slide and other upper components.
 While such transitional firearms are common for other manufacturers, and may have taken place with some early and wartime Stars, this is the only modern-era Star I have encountered like this.

 The Model 30 is really the heart of this series, and fixed all the issues and oddities of the M28.
-Though a few other detail changes also took place, the primary difference is in the extractor.
-Its now a normal, short bar at the right side of the gun.
+Though a few other detail changes also took place, the primary difference is in removing the loaded-chamber indicator from the top of the slide, and changes to the configuration of the extractor.
 This extractor also serves as a loaded chamber indicator.
+The magazine catch was updated, likely to better meet requirements of other service pistols, to be changeable for ambidextrous use, and slightly updated magazines provided.
+Note that ambi magazines will not operate in M28 pistols.

 In its improved form, this pistol was adopted for service by a number of Spanish police organizations, and the Spanish armed forces.
 As I understand it, the police adopted the PK and the military the M versions.
-Here, PK means Police length (shorter) and alumium, where M means military or longer and steel-framed.
+Here, PK means Police length (shorter) and aluminum, whereas M means military or longer and without the K suffix, is simple steel-framed.
 Spanish Air Force pilots also apparently used PK versions, and some Guardia personell used the M also.
 The Guardia Civil is a paramilitary organization and is both police and military, so this is a frequent source of issued-weapon confusion.
 The M30 was also adopted in some numbers by Peruvian police and security forces.

 In the United States, and several other countries, when a military weapon is adopted it is made standard and practically everyone who uses a weapon of that class will use the new issue weapon as soon as enough are purchased.
 In many other countries, this is not how it happens.
 Instead, a number of weapons may be classified as service-acceptable and contracts are given for smaller runs based on price, special needs at the time and so on.
 The Germans do this; any P-series pistol (P5, P7, P9) indicates that it is classified as an acceptable police weapon.